Q– What is the program?

 A– Not every museum/center participates in programs such as ours.
 Others are prohibitively expensive.

 A– Ideally, the person who made the reservation will bring the printed confirmation page and their library card to pick up the pass.
-If someone other than the person who made the reservation comes to pick up the pass, they must have either the library card used to make the reservation or the printed confirmation page.
+If someone other than the person who made the reservation comes to pick up the pass, they must have the library card used to make the reservation.
 No matter who picks up the pass, though, the person who made the reservation is responsible for its timely return.

-A– This varies from Museum to Museum.
-Click on the “Reservation Details” link to the right of the Museum’s name to find out.
+A– This varies from Museum to Museum, click “learn more,” below each museum on the museum pass page to find out.

-A– If the reservation is more than 24 hours ahead, use the “my passes” link on the right hand side of the Reservation page.
-Within 24 hours of your visit you need to call Reference (914-834-2281 ext#3) or email us at larchmontlibrary@larchmontlibrary.org.
+A– Within 24 hours of your visit, you need to call Reference (914-834-2281 ext#3) or email us at larchmontlibrary@larchmontlibrary.org.
 Note: it is important that you cancel because an open reservation blocks out a pass for up to three days.

 A– Bring the pass, in its plastic case, back to the Reference Desk.
 Do not put it in the book drop.